 There's no specific treatment for yellow fever.
 But getting a yellow fever vaccine before traveling to an area in which the virus is known to exist can protect you from the disease.

-During the first three to six days after you've contracted yellow fever — the incubation period — you won't experience any signs or symptoms.
+During the first three to six days after you've developed yellow fever — the incubation period — you won't experience any signs or symptoms.
 After this, the infection enters an acute phase and then, in some cases, a toxic phase that can be life-threatening.

 Once the infection enters the acute phase, you may experience signs and symptoms including: